Basil of Caesarea: Writings

 Most of his extant works, and a few spuriously attributed to him, are available in the Patrologia Graeca, which includes Latin translations of varying quality.
-Several of Basil's works have appeared in the late twentieth century in the Sources Chrétiennes collection.
+Several of Basil's works appeared in the late twentieth century in the Sources Chrétiennes collection.

 A famous quote of Basil is the below:

 The bread you store belongs to the hungry.
 The clothes you accumulate belong to the naked.
 The shoes that you have in your closet are for the barefoot.
 The money you bury deep into the ground to keep it safe, belongs to the poor.
 You were unfair to as many people as you could have helped and you did not.

 Liturgical contributions

-Basil of Caesarea holds a very important place in the history of Christian liturgy, coming as he did at the end of the age of persecution.
-That St. Basil composed a liturgy, or rather reformed an existing liturgy, is beyond doubt, since besides the constant tradition of the Byzantine Church there are many testimonies in ancient writings to establish the fact.
-Basil's liturgical influence is well attested in early sources.
+Basil of Caesarea holds a very important place in the history of Christian liturgy.
+Basil is known to have composed a liturgy by refining an existing liturgy; in addition to the constant tradition of the Byzantine Church there are many testimonies in ancient writings to establish the fact.
+Basil's liturgical influence is well-attested in early sources.

-Most of the liturgies bearing the name of Basil are not entirely his work in their present form, but they nevertheless preserve a recollection of Basil's activity in this field in formularizing liturgical prayers and promoting church-song.
-Patristics scholars conclude that the Liturgy of Saint Basil "bears, unmistakably, the personal hand, pen, mind and heart of St. Basil the Great".
+Most of the liturgies bearing the name of Basil are not entirely his work in their present form, but they nevertheless preserve a recollection of Basil's activity in this field in formularizing liturgical prayers and promoting church songs.
+Patristic scholars conclude that the Liturgy of Saint Basil "bears, unmistakably, the personal hand, pen, mind and heart of St. Basil the Great".

 One liturgy that can be attributed to him is The Divine Liturgy of Saint Basil the Great, a liturgy that is somewhat longer than the more commonly used Divine Liturgy of St. John Chrysostom.
 The difference between the two is primarily in the silent prayers said by the priest, and in the use of the hymn to the Theotokos, All of Creation, instead of the Axion Estin of John Chrysostom's Liturgy.

 The Eastern Churches preserve numerous other prayers attributed to Basil, including three prayers of exorcism, several morning and evening prayers, and the "Prayer of the Hours" which is read at each service of the Daily Office.
+One of the earliest eucharistic prayers still in use in the Coptic Orthodox Church bears the name of St Basil and may have been brought to Egypt by Basil himself who spent some time in Alexandria in 357.